terraform-ibm-modules/terraform-ibm-enterprise-app-java/solutions/standard/README.md

 - A resource group, if one is not passed in.
 - An IBM Enterprise Application Service for Java.
+- An optional [Service to Service authorisation policy](https://cloud.ibm.com/docs/account?topic=account-serviceauth) to authorise the Enterprise Application instance to reach an instance of IBM MQ service.
+The same authorisation policy can be configured at account scope, at resource scope or at resource group scope according to the source and target attributes

 <!-- ![IBM Enterprise Application Service for Java architecture](../../reference-architecture/deployable-architecture-ease.svg) -->